Setting up Oracle CDC (Change Data Capture): 2 Easy Methods

 Oracle GoldenGate Replication

-CDC is used by Oracle GoldenGate to enable real-time, heterogeneous replication from sources.
+Oracle GoldenGate uses CDC to enable real-time, heterogeneous replication from sources.
 It’s a replication tool that comes as an Add-on license for Oracle’s Oracle Enterprise Edition Database or can be leased separately for non-Oracle Databases.

-Oracle GoldenGate, on the other hand, may require the use of other Oracle licensed products in order to provide efficient replication.
-To avoid Data Loss, Data Replication necessitates Table Construction on the destination based on table specifications at the source, as well as effective data type mapping.
+Oracle GoldenGate, on the other hand, may require the use of other Oracle-licensed products to provide efficient replication.
+To avoid Data Loss, Data Replication necessitates Table Construction on the destination based on table specifications at the source and effective data type mapping.
 Oracle Data Integrator (ODI), Oracle’s Extract, Transform, and Load (ETL) tool, is required for this.

 Oracle GoldenGate will deliver CDC (Change Data Capture) replication in real-time, with incremental updates merged on the destination.
 CDC is known for its high throughput and low impact on source systems.
 Oracle GoldenGate for Big Data is required for big data targets such as Amazon S3 or Snowflake